Income Tax Filing and Payment Deadline is July 15, 2020

 Motor vehicle owners and lessees are required by law to maintain continuous Georgia Liability Insurance coverage on vehicles with active registrations.
-Driving a vehicle while the registration is suspended, revoked, or cancelled is a misdemeanor.
+Driving a vehicle while the registration is suspended, revoked or cancelled is a criminal offense.
 Additional penalties will apply, if convicted of driving a vehicle with a suspended or cancelled registration.

 - Register and receive a Georgia license plate on their vehicle

-- Legally drive their vehicle or maintain on actively registered vehicle
+- Legally drive or maintain an actively registered vehicle

-By law, Department of Revenue is required to:
+By law, the Georgia Department of Revenue must:

-- Suspend and revoke registration of any vehicle that does not have continuous Georgia Liability insurance coverage.
+- Suspend or revoke registration of any vehicle that does not have continuous Georgia Liability insurance coverage

-- Fine the vehicle owner/lessee $25 Fee for any lapse of coverage while vehicle is actively registered.
+- Fine the vehicle owner/lessee $25 for any lapse of coverage while vehicle is actively registered

-- Fine the vehicle owner/lessee up to $160 in addition to the $25 Fee (if not paid within 30 days).
+- Fine the vehicle owner/lessee up to $160 in addition to the $25 fine if the lapse of coverage fine is not paid within 30 days.

-- Not allow registration to be renewed or reinstated, for any of the following:
+- Refuse to renew or reinstate vehicle registration for any of the following:

 - Vehicle is not insured

-- Maintain continuous Georgia liability insurance coverage on all registered vehicles
+- Maintain continuous Georgia liability insurance coverage on vehicles with active registrations.

-- Voluntarily cancel the vehicle registration immediately, if the vehicle is not in service using Form MV-18J
+- Immediately cancel the vehicle registration for any vehicle no longer in service using DRIVES e-Services or Form MV-18J

 - Not drive or let anyone else drive a vehicle that does not have a valid vehicle registration and Georgia liability insurance coverage